-For loans tested collectively, we evaluated controls over the modelling process, including model monitoring, validation and approval.
-We tested controls over model outputs.
+For loans tested collectively, we evaluated controls over the modelling process, including model inputs, monitoring, validation and approval.
 We challenged key assumptions, inspected the calculation methodology and traced a sample back to source data.

 We tested the IT application used in the credit impairment process and verified the integrity of data used as input to the models including the transfer of data between source systems and the impairment models.
 We evaluated system-based and manual controls over the recognition and measurement of impairment allowances.